open-forest-observatory/tree-detection-framework/README.md

 to complete tasks.

 ## Evaluation and benchmark with NEON
-Download the NEON dataset files
+Download the NEON dataset files and save the annotations and RGB folders under a new directory in the `data` folder.
 ```
 wget -O annotations.zip "https://zenodo.org/records/5914554/files/annotations.zip?download=1"
 unzip annotations.zip